afnanenayet/oars/docs/readme.md

 cargo build --release
 ```

+You can also run benchmarks using `cargo bench`.
+This uses criterion to run
+benchmarks, which offers robust statistics for benchmarks as well as pretty
+output for benchmark results.

 ### Usage

 You can use this library with your Rust project via cargo.
 It targets the